slaeryan/slaeryan.github.io/posts/midnighttrain.md

 - The DLL must reside in `System32`
 - Arbitrary DLLs cannot be loaded via this technique(well, it can but without persistence), the DLL must be written in a [special way](https://docs.microsoft.com/en-us/windows-hardware/drivers/print/port-monitor-server-dll-functions) with some mandatory functions defined and must export a function named `InitializePrintMonitor2` which gets called immediately after the DLL is loaded

-Finally, the Port Monitor might be registered via:
+Finally, the Port Monitor can be registered via:

 [AddMonitor()](https://docs.microsoft.com/en-us/windows/win32/printdocs/addmonitor?redirectedfrom=MSDN) - To  install a local port monitor
 ```a